Variational Inference for Sparse Poisson Regression: Benchmark real data analysis

-To examine the prediction performance of the proposed VB methods, we have considered 5 benchmark real data sets with a count response variable. { The affairs data set \citep{f79}, available in the R package COUNT, contains 601 observations and 18 variables, including naffairs (the number of affairs in the past year) and 17 covariates related to children, marital happiness, religiosity, and age.} \cite{gr03}, modeled this data using Poisson regression, although given the amount of over-dispersion in the data, employing a negative binomial model is an appropriate strategy.
+{The affairs data set \citep{f79}, available in the R package COUNT, contains 601 observations and 18 variables, including naffairs (the number of affairs in the past year) and 17 covariates related to children, marital happiness, religiosity, and age.} \cite{gr03}, modeled this data using Poisson regression, although given the amount of over-dispersion in the data, employing a negative binomial model is an appropriate strategy.
 The variable naffairs is considered the response variable.
 The top left graph of Figure \ref{hists} shows the histogram of the response variable naffairs. { The bike-sharing dataset records hourly and daily rental counts from 2011 to 2012 in the Capital Bikeshare system, along with corresponding weather and seasonal information.} This data set includes 731 observations and 14 variables (except date and instant number), including cnt (the response variable), and 13 covariates, including season, year, month, holiday, weekday, working day, 5 weather variables, casual, and registered.
 The top middle graph in Figure \ref{hists} presents the histogram of the response variable for the bike-sharing data set. { The three remaining data sets, azcabgptca, azdrg112, and azpro, from the R package COUNT pertain to samples from Arizona hospital cardiovascular patient files, collected in 1991 (azcabgptca, azpro) and 1995 (azdrg112), involving patients who received one of two standard procedures: CABG or PTCA.} The data set azcabgptca has 1959 observations on 6 variables, azdrg112 has 1,798 observations on 4 variables, and azpro has 3589 observations on 6 variables. { In all three data sets, the response variable is los (length of hospital stay), with covariates including procedure type, sex, age, and additional factors.} The bottom plots of Figure \ref{hists} show the histograms of the los response variable in azcabgptca, azdrg112, and azpro, respectively, from left to right.

 We randomly partition the observations of each dataset into a training set (80 \%) and a test set (20 \%), and replicate the random partitioning 10 times to compute the test set relative prediction error and compare it for all considered competitors.
 Table \ref{tab4} presents the means and standard deviation of test set relative errors for 10 random partitions of all data sets, for three VB methods, obtained from ppmfs in \eqref{Lpd} and \eqref{Lpd2}, as well as those for LASSO and SCAD Poisson regression methods. { Table \ref{tab4} demonstrates that, for all six benchmark data sets, the proposed VB methods perform comparably to frequentist sparse Poisson regression approaches.}